Bitcoin-ABC/bitcoin-abc/apps/alp-dex/README.md

 cp config.sample.json config.json
 # edit config.json — mnemonic, feeAddress, chronikUrls, pairs, port
 # feeAddress: off-server fee wallet (not seller/slush; need not be hot)
+# optional telegram: { adminChat, botToken, opsChat } (all three or omit)

 pnpm print-addresses
 ```

 All runtime settings live in `config.json` (see SPEC.md).
 It is required at the
 package root and is gitignored.
 The app exits on startup if it is missing.
-`config.sample.json` uses placeholders — set a valid BIP39 English mnemonic and
+`config.sample.json` uses placeholders — set a valid BIP39 English mnemonic
-fee address before the config will parse.
-The fee wallet should be off the
+and fee address before the config will parse.
+The fee wallet should be off
-server and does not need to be a hot wallet.
+the server and does not need to be a hot wallet.

+### Settle logs

+Every settle (`200` / `400` / `500`) writes a structured log line: client
+IP, pair, taker, qty, postage, rate, txid, and the error on failures.
+Successes go to stdout; failures go to stderr.

+Optional `telegram` in `config.json` sends HTML ops messages after the log
+via grammy (fire-and-forget, FIFO queue, 429/`retry_after` backoff).
+If the
+object is present, `adminChat`, `botToken`, and `opsChat` are all required.

 ## Why ALP needs an open AMM node